 Todd Hollister – Assistant Scoutmaster

-Jon Hughes is an Eagle Scout who joined the troop in 2012 and is an Assistant Scoutmaster.
+Jon Hughes is an Eagle Scout who joined the troop in 2012 and is an Assistant Scoutmaster and a member of the Immortals.
 He achieved the rank of Eagle in 1969 while in Troop 786 in Michigan.
-Although he does not have any sons, he wanted to give back to an organization that had such a tremendously positive impact on his life.
-In addition to participating on troop trips, meetings, Eagle Scout projects, etc. he is responsible for adult & scout registration and annual troop chartering activities.
-He is an avid outdoorsman and is trained in Wilderness First Aid.
+Although Jon does not have any sons, he wanted to give back to an organization that had such a tremendously positive impact on his life.
+In addition to participating on troop trips, meetings, Eagle Scout projects, etc. he is responsible for adult and scout registration and annual troop chartering activities as well as adult training requirements.
+Jon is an avid outdoorsman and is trained in Wilderness First Aid.
 He has over 30 years as a safety professional and is currently an industry consultant.

 Ray Mancarella – Assistant Scoutmaster

 Ray began his scouting experience as a youth in Windsor Locks, progressing from Cub Scouts to Boy Scouts, earning the rank of Life Scout.
 An avid camper, Ray has passed his love of the outdoors to his 3 daughters.
 Camping, kayaking, hiking and letterboxing are among his hobbies.
 Ray has been an active volunteer in the St. Mary’s community, chairing Carnival committees, sitting on the Parish Council and the school’s Technology Committee.
 He recognized the value scouting brought to his life and decided to rejoin to give back to the organization which he enjoyed as a youth.
 Ray serves as an Assistant Scoutmaster for both our boys and our girls troops.
 He is our current webmaster and computer guru for our email groups and other systems.
 He and his wife Peg often cater the food for the parent patrol on our most well attended trips.
 He is an IT consultant and also enjoys cycling.